LOAD

 Command qualifiers for LOAD:

-Specifies value or range of axis subscripts (I, J, K, or L), or axis coordinates (X, Y, Z, or T) to be used when evaluating the expression(s) being loaded.
+Specifies value or range of axis subscripts (I, J, K, L, M, or N), or axis coordinates (X, Y, Z, T, E, or F) to be used when evaluating the expression(s) being loaded.

 Specifies the default data set to be used when evaluating the expression(s) being loaded.